-- Use AJCC TNM to determine regional verses distant lymph nodes. - Note: Regional lymph nodes are NOT coded in this field. - Code information about distant lymph node(s) metastasis only (discontinuous or distant) to distant lymph node(s) identified at the time of diagnosis. - Metastatic involvement may be single (one focus of metastatic disease) or multiple (multiple foci of metastatic disease in the same site or multiple sites). - Information regarding distant lymph node involvement may be clinical or pathologic. - Code this field for distant lymph node metastasis even if the patient had neoadjuvant (preoperative) systemic therapy, unless it is determined to be disease progression. - Code distant lymph node involvement in this field for all solid tumors, including Kaposi's sarcoma and Other III-defined primary sites (includes unknown primary site) and the following hematopoietic schemas. - o Lymphoma Ocular Adnexa 00710 - Lymphoma (excluding CLL/SLL) 00790 - o Lymphoma CSS/SLL) 00795 - Mycosis Fungoides 00811 - o Primary Cutaneous Lymphoma (excluding MF and SS) 00812 - Assign the code that best describes whether the case has distant lymph node metastasis at diagnosis. - o Use code 0 when the medical record indicates: - No distant (discontinuous) metastases at all. - Clinical or pathological statement that there is no distant lymph node metastasis. - Imaging reports that are negative for distant lymph node metastasis. - Lymph nodes are involved, but there is no indication they are regional or distant. - The patient has distant (discontinuous) metastasis but distant lymph node(s) are not mentioned as an involved site. - o Use code 1 when the medical record confirms: - The patient has distant (discontinuous) metastasis and the distant lymph node(s) are mentioned as involved. - Use code 8 (Not applicable) for the following: - Any case coded to primary site C420, C421, C423 or C424
+• Use AJCC TNM to determine regional versus distant lymph nodes.

+Note: Regional lymph nodes are not coded in this data item.

+- Code information about distant lymph node(s) metastasis only (discontinuous or distant) to distant lymph node(s) identified at the time of diagnosis. - Metastatic involvement may be single (one focus of metastatic disease) or multiple (multiple foci of metastatic disease in the same site or multiple sites). - Information regarding distant lymph node involvement may be clinical or pathologic. - Code this data item for distant lymph node metastasis even if the patient had neoadjuvant (preoperative) systemic therapy, unless it is determined to be disease progression. - Code distant lymph node involvement in this data item for all solid tumors, including Kaposi's sarcoma and III-Defined Other primary sites (includes unknown primary site) and the following hematopoietic schemas. - o 00710 Lymphoma Ocular Adnexa - 00790 (excluding C770-C779, see code 8) Lymphoma (excluding CLL/SLL) - o 00795 (excluding C770-C779, see code 8) Lymphoma (CLL/SLL) - 00811 Mycosis Fungoides (MF) - 00812 Primary Cutaneous Lymphoma (excluding MF and SS) - Assign the code that best describes whether the case has distant lymph node metastasis at diagnosis. - Code 0 when the medical record indicates: - No distant (discontinuous) metastases at all. - The tumor is benign /0, borderline /1, or in-situ /2. - Clinical or pathological statement that there is no distant lymph node metastasis. - Imaging reports that are negative for distant lymph node metastasis. - Lymph nodes are involved, but there is no indication they are regional or distant.
-- Plasma Cell myeloma 00821

-- Plasma cell Disorders 00822

-- HemeRetic 00830

-- Use code 9 when the patient is known to have distant metastasis, but it cannot be determined whether the distant metastasis include distant lymph node.
+- The patient has distant (discontinuous) metastasis but distant lymph node(s) are not mentioned as an involved site. - Code 1 when the medical record confirms: - The patient has distant (discontinuous) metastasis and the distant lymph node(s) are mentioned as involved. - Code 8 (not applicable) for the following: - Any case coded to primary site C420, C421, C423, C424, or C770-C779. - 00822 Plasma cell Disorders - Code 9 when the patient is known to have distant metastasis, but it cannot be determined whether the distant metastasis include distant lymph node.

-Note: For additional information on schemas and schema IDs, see the SSDI Manual, Appendix A.
+Note: For additional information on schemas and schema IDs, see the SSDI Manual, Appendix A for additional information.

-Code Description

-0 None; no distant lymph node involvement
+- 0 None; no distant lymph node involvement

-1 Yes, distant lymph node metastasis
+- 1 Yes, distant lymph node metastasis

-8 Not Applicable
+- 8 Not Applicable

-9 Unknown whether distant lymph node(s) are involved metastatic site Not documented in patient record
+- 9 Unknown whether distant lymph node(s) are involved metastatic site Not documented in patient record